 Is an insurance company denying your claim?
 Don’t know where to turn to?
-Our Colorado Springs insurance claims attorneys make sure you’re not bullied by the insurance companies.
+Our Colorado Springs insurance claims lawyers make sure you’re not bullied by the insurance companies.

-Certainly, insurance companies are justified in not paying out on an insurance claim—sometimes.
+Certainly, insurance companies are justified in not paying out on a claim—sometimes.
 But, how do you know for sure when it’s justified?
-That’s why you need an attorney with insurance claims experience on your side.
+That’s why you need an attorney on your side.
 We know the rules and we know when the insurance companies are breaking them.

 Save yourself the frustration and wasted time of trying to fight an insurance claim on your own.
 Give us a call at Springs Law Group.
 We’re ready to help.
 Your first consultation is free of charge and strictly confidential.